 Module 4 enables students to gain a deeper understanding of Christian faith through an exploration of the Gospels, including Jesus’ teaching on discipleship and the Kingdom of God.
 Through engaging with the Scriptures, students will discover and reflect on the continuing presence of the crucified and risen Lord in the lives of Christians today.
 The module concludes with a short study of the missionary journeys and writings of St Paul.

 This module offers a more detailed look at the Old Testament through a study of Creation, Exile, Prophets and Psalms.
 Focus is on how the Old Testament is a rich resource for Christians to help in our understanding of the faithfulness of God, his grace, power and love throughout the generations.
 The underpinning approach is to support an understanding of how Old Testament themes are crucial to shaping and informing faith, prayer and mission today.

 Perspectives of Christian Thought

 This module introduces you to Church History, Christian Thought, Ethics and Spirituality.
 Church History (early day to present) will provide key highlights of the history of the church and its traditions and sacraments.
-Christian Thought will touch on the teachers and teachings of the church over the centuries who contributed to what the Church believes.
+Christian Thought will touch on the teachers and teachings of the church over the centuries.
 Christian Ethics asks the question, ‘How should I live my life?’ as we base our behaviour on God’s will.
 Spirituality will be explored in relation to history, faith, theology and culture.
 The topics covered in this module shape our Christian walk in Christ and the way we think, behave and reason.
 The module encourages students to reflect on their own experience and contexts.